-The fair value of the contingent consideration liability for the two acquisitions completed during the second quarter of 2021 was valued based on unobservable inputs using a Monte Carlo simulation.
+The fair value of the contingent consideration liability for the two acquisitions completed during the second quarter of 2021 and the acquisition completed during the second quarter of 2022 was valued based on unobservable inputs using a Monte Carlo simulation.
 These inputs included the estimated amount and timing of projected future revenue, a discount rate, a risk-free rate, asset volatility and revenue volatility.
 Significant increases (decreases) in any of those inputs in isolation would result in a significantly higher (lower) fair value measurement.
-As of March 31, 2022, the contingent consideration for both acquisitions combined was determined to have an aggregate fair value of \$0.7 million which is reflected as contingent consideration liability in the accompanying consolidated balance sheet as of March 31, 2022.
-The contingent consideration for both acquisitions, if earned, is to be paid in cash in two to four years.
+As of June 30, 2022, the contingent consideration for the three acquisitions combined was determined to have an aggregate fair value of \$2.8 million which is reflected as contingent consideration liability in the accompanying consolidated balance sheet as of June 30, 2022.
+The contingent consideration for the acquisitions, if earned, is to be paid in cash in one to four years.
 Certain assumptions used in estimating the fair value of the contingent consideration are uncertain by nature.
 Actual results may differ materially from estimates.

-The carrying values of our assets that are required to be measured at fair value on a recurring basis as of March 31, 2022 and 2021 approximate fair value because of our ability to immediately convert these instruments into cash with minimal expected change in value which are classified in the table below in one of the three categories of the fair value hierarchy described above (in thousands):
+The carrying values of our assets that are required to be measured at fair value on a recurring basis as of June 30, 2022 and 2021 approximate fair value because of our ability to immediately convert these instruments into cash with minimal expected change in value which are classified in the table below in one of the three categories of the fair value hierarchy described above (in thousands):